-ANNUAL REPORT ON THE PREVENTION OF CHILD LABOR AND MODERN SLAVERY Reliable Controls Corporation is committed to ethical business practices and upholding human rights in all levels of operation.
+People and technology you can rely on ANNUAL REPORT ON THE PREVENTION OF CHILD LABOR AND MODERN SLAVERY Reliable Controls Corporation is committed to ethical business practices and upholding human rights in all levels of operation.
 Reliable Controls Corporation prohibits and does not tolerate slavery, human trafficking, or child labor in our organization and expect our business partners and suppliers to promote the same principles within their operations.
-Reliable Controls Corporation's report describes the steps we have taken to prevent child labor and modern slavery during our fiscal year of January 2023 to December 2023, in compliance with Bill S-211.
+Reliable Controls Corporation's report describes the steps we have taken to prevent child labor and modern slavery during our fiscal year of January 2024 to December 2024, in compliance with Bill S-211.
 1. Company's General Information Structure and Activities Reliable Controls Corporation is a privately held, Canadian Corporation that designs, develops and manufacturers internet-connected building controls.
 The products are used to monitor and control the energy of mechanical and electrical equipment found in every kind of building.
 The company was founded by Mr. Roland Laird, in 1986, in Surrey BC.
-The company relocated to Victoria BC in 1995 and currently has over 200 employees in Victoria and support offices worldwide.
+The company relocated to Victoria BC in 1995 and currently has over 250 employees in Victoria and support offices worldwide.
 Reliable Controls Corporation has a head office located at 120 Hallowell Road, in Victoria, British Columbia.
 The head office facility houses design, research and development, manufacturing, marketing, training, and administration.
 Our second office, at 401 Garbally Road, in Victoria, houses our software development team and technical support staff.
-Page 1 of 5

 Supply Chain Reliable Controls Corporation operates using a centralized sourcing and procurement model.
 The supply chain is primarily based in North America and Asia and is divided into 3 groups: Materials, Services and Facilities.
+Page 1 of 5

-Material suppliers, listed on the approved supplier list, are classified as either Preferred, Tier 1 or Tier 2, based on their criticality, complexity, and volume of business.
-2. Internal Policies and Code of Conduct Towards Forced or Child Labor The Human Resources department at Reliable Controls Corporation ensures that we are operating within compliance with the BC Employment Standards Act, and all relevant employee standards applicable to where our company operates.
-This includes regulations for hiring young workers.
-As part of our due diligence practice, following an accepted offer, our talent acquisition team requires personal documentation to verify that new employees are of legal age and permitted to work in accordance with provincial and federal labor laws.
-All potential suppliers are assessed prior to becoming an approved supplier.
-Each applicant is required to complete a supplier qualification questionnaire and must submit applicable certifications, such as ISO certification and/or quality manuals.
+People and technology you can rely on' Material suppliers, listed on the approved supplier list, are classified as either Preferred, Tier 1 or Tier 2, based on their criticality, complexity, and volume of business.
+2. Internal Policies and Code of Conduct Towards Forced or Child Labour.
+The Human Resources department at Reliable Controls Corporation ensures that we are operating within compliance with the BC Employment Standards Act, which includes regulations for hiring young workers.
+Our employee handbook specifies that if we hire individuals under 16 years of age, Reliable Controls will obtain written consent from the youth's parent or guardian, as required by the BC Employment Standards Act.
+As part of our due diligence practice, following an accepted offer, our talent acquisition team requires personal documentation to assess that the new hires are of legal age and permitted to work in accordance with provincial and federal labor laws.
+With regards to supply chain, all potential suppliers are assessed prior to becoming an approved supplier.
+Each applicant is required to complete a questionnaire and must submit applicable certifications, such as ISO certification and/or quality manuals.
 During the assessment process, the applicant is asked if there are any proceedings against them or if they have suffered any penalties, including environmental, social, or labor related.
-3. Training Reliable Controls Corporation has not completed any formal training specifically focused on modern slavery and child labor in the year relevant to this report.
+3. Training The Supply Chain team at Reliable Controls Corporation has successfully completed a training course on identifying forced and child labor, with a focus on recognizing signs of modern slavery within our supply chain.
 Page 2 of 5